-- a.
-Determine whether to eliminate the children's department. - b.
+- b.
 Confirm the conclusion you reached in Requirement a by preparing income statements for the company as a whole with and without the children's department. - c.
 Eliminating the children's department would increase space available to display men's and women's boots.
 Suppose management estimates that a wider selection of adult boots would increase the store's net earnings by \$32,000.
 Would this information affect the decision that you made in Requirement a?
 Explain your answer.

-Problem 6-29A Effect of activity level and opportunity cost on segment elimination decision
+Problem 13-27 Effect of activity level and opportunity cost on segment a.
+Contribution to profit: \$(32,500)

 Levert Manufacturing Co. produces and sells specialized equipment used in the petroleum industry.
 The company is organized into three separate operating branches: Division A, which manufactures and sells heavy equipment; Division B, which manufactures and sells hand tools; and Division C, which makes and sells electric motors.
 Each division is housed in a separate manufacturing facility.
 Company headquarters is located in a separate building.
-In recent years, Division B has been operating at a net loss and is expected to continue to do so.
+In recent years, Division B has been operating at a loss and is expected to continue doing so.
 Income statements for the three divisions for 2010 follow.